Chevrolet Silverado: 2021 changes

 For 2021, the Silverado and Sierra pickups saw relatively few changes.
 Most notably, the Silverado 1500 offered the newly named Multi-Flex six-position tailgate, which was borrowed from the GMC Sierra, and the introduction of wireless CarPlay and Android Auto projection capability.
 The 2.7-liter 4-cylinder and 3.0-liter Duramax diesel–equipped Silverado and Sierra models saw increased towing capacity ratings and new towing technology, including a jack-knife alert and trailer length indicator.
-Several colors were changed on the Silverado: Havana Brown Metallic and Cajun Red Tintcoat were replaced by Oxford Brown Metallic and Cherry Red Tintcoat, respectively, and Mosaic Black Metallic is a new addition.
-2021 Sierra models received color changes as well; Deep Mahogany Metallic, Red Quartz Tintcoat, and Carbon Black Metallic are replaced with Brownstone Metallic, Cayenne Red Tintcoat, and Ebony Twilight Metallic, respectively.
-Smokey Quartz Metallic was removed from the available color options and Hunter Metallic was added as a new paint color.
-For the 2021 Sierra, the previously unnamed base "Sierra" trim officially became "Pro."
+Several colors were changed on the Silverado: Havana Brown Metallic and Cajun Red Tintcoat were replaced by Oxford Brown Metallic and Cherry Red Tintcoat, respectively, while Mosaic Black Metallic was also introduced as a new color.
+2021 Sierra models received color changes as well: Deep Mahogany Metallic, Red Quartz Tintcoat, and Carbon Black Metallic were replaced with Brownstone Metallic, Cayenne Red Tintcoat, and Ebony Twilight Metallic, respectively.
+Smokey Quartz Metallic was removed from the available color options, and Hunter Metallic was added as a new paint color.
+For the 2021 Sierra, the previously unnamed base "Sierra" trim officially became "Pro".

 Forward Collision Alert, Automatic Emergency Braking, and Front Pedestrian Braking options were now available on Silverado WT and Custom trim levels as part of the Safety Confidence Package.
 Crew Cab Standard Box Sierra 1500 models were now only available in four-wheel drive.

 Silverado and Sierra 3500 HD DRW models saw an increase in maximum towing capacity to 36,000 lb.

 Due to the global microchip shortage, some 2021 Silverado and Sierra vehicles were built without options like automatic start-stop and heated and ventilated front seats, heated outboard rear seats, and heated steering wheel.

 2022 changes

 The 2022 Silverado LTD and Sierra Limited entered the model lineup as a stop-gap measure until production of the newly-refreshed 2022 model began.
 As such, the 2022 Silverado LTD and Sierra Limited had very few changes from the 2021 models.

-Notable changes for the 2022 Limited models included the discontinuation of both the 4.3-liter LV3 EcoTec3 V6 and 5.3-liter L82 EcoTec3 V8 with active fuel management (AFM) gasoline engines, as well as the previous "6L80" six-speed automatic transmission, leaving only the 8-speed and 10-speed available.
+Notable changes for the 2022 Limited models included the discontinuation of both the 4.3-liter LV3 EcoTec3 V6 and 5.3-liter L82 EcoTec3 V8 with active fuel management (AFM) gasoline engines, as well as the previous "6L80" six-speed automatic transmission, leaving only the eight- and 10-speed available.
 The Custom trim level was only available with the 2.7-liter L4 engine.
 The LT Trail Boss trim-level (Chevrolet) was now available with the 3.0-liter Duramax turbodiesel engine.
 The 5.3L V8 is now no longer available on the Sierra 1500 Limited AT4.